Mary Jean Chan

 For good measure, we also offset the carbon footprint of our printing, shipping and office operations with the help of Trees for Life—for each new issue we publish, we donate trees to help rewild the Scottish Highlands.
 You can visit our digital grove, and keep tabs on our planting, here.

 These are the steps we are currently taking to make Oxford Poetry a carbon-negative publication.
 We recognize that this topic is nuanced and ever-changing and we will strive to keep abreast of developments and opportunities in this area.
-As an organization we are committed to educating ourselves about effective, honest, and sustainable ways to do our part to protect our planet.
+As an organization we are committed to educating ourselves about effective, honest, and sustainable ways to do our part to protect the planet.